Joexv/joexv.github.io/projects/project-1.md

   - Screenshots/AuraScreen (4).png
 ---

-A non invasive, safe way to help combat the strain, irritation and anguish caused by eye floaters when using computers.
-Using a variety of  methods, you can customize Aura Screen to meet your specific needs in helping alleviate your eye floaters.
+Introducing Aura Screen, an innovative program designed to address the strain, irritation, and distress associated with eye floaters during computer use.
+By offering a range of customizable methods, Aura Screen provides a non-invasive and safe solution tailored to your unique needs.

+With Aura Screen, users have the flexibility to personalize their experience, enabling them to effectively alleviate the discomfort caused by eye floaters.
+Through a variety of adjustable settings and features, including screen brightness, contrast, and display filters, Aura Screen empowers users to optimize their visual environment for enhanced comfort and reduced eye strain.

+Experience relief from eye floaters with Aura Screen's comprehensive approach to eye health and wellness.
+Say goodbye to discomfort and hello to a more comfortable computing experience with Aura Screen.

 Download: <a href="https://apps.microsoft.com/store/detail/aura-screen/9NCV3CWWWGGR">Microsoft Store</a>